MatthiasKunnen/chanwg/README.md

 When waiting for a `sync.WaitGroup` with `wg.Wait()`, the goroutine that does the waiting will block indefinitely until the `WaitGroup` completes.
 There is no way to cancel the waiting.

-Using a separate goroutine to wait, leaks a goroutine:
+Using a separate goroutine to wait, leaks a goroutine and complicates the code:

 ```go
 import (